 Cirque du Freak: The Vampire’s Assistant comes from Paul Weitz who is better known for co-directing and producing with his younger brother Chris.
 The two had a substantial hit with the teen comedy American Pie (1999), directed by Paul.
 Thereafter the two of them went onto co-direct Down to Earth (2001) and About a Boy (2002), in between writing the scripts for Antz (1998) and The Nutty Professor II: The Klumps (2000).
 They subsequently went their own separate ways with Chris going onto solo direct high-profile efforts like The Golden Compass (2007) and New Moon (2009).

-Amid Chris’s ascendency, Paul Weitz was left behind and struggled on as solo director with two none-too-memorable comedies In Good Company (2004) and American Dreamz (2006) and the subsequent Little Fockers (2010), Admission (2013), Grandma (2015) and Bel Canto (2018).
+Amid Chris’s ascendency, Paul Weitz was left behind and struggled on as solo director with two none-too-memorable comedies In Good Company (2004) and American Dreamz (2006) and the subsequent Little Fockers (2010), Admission (2013), Grandma (2015), Bel Canto (2018) and Fatherhood (2021).
 Cirque du Freak at least appears to be Paul’s attempting to play catch-up with Chris in signing onto a would-be franchise generating film – although given Cirque du Freak‘s largely indifferent box-office response, it would appear to be going the same way as The Golden Compass – an intended franchise starter that instead ended up like a building site where construction has begun and the results abandoned before completion.

 Cirque du Freak: The Vampire’s Assistant is based on a series of young adult books by Irish writer Darren O’Shaughnessy who writes under the penname of Darren Shan (the same character as the hero of the books).
 The Saga of Darren Shan series runs to twelve books consisting of four trilogies, all of which were published between 2000 and 2004, as well as a prequel tetraology set around Larten Crepsley that was published subsequent to the film.